gobwas/graceful/README.md

 # Overview

-Package graceful provides tools for sharing file descriptors between the processes.
+Package graceful provides tools for sharing file descriptors between processes.

 The most common reason to use it is the ability of graceful restart of an application.